-Explanation: An LDAP operation returned LDAP\OTHER.
+- Explanation: An LDAP operation returned LDAP_OTHER.
 This indicates an unknown error condition.
-This is the default value for error codes that do not map to other

-LDAP error codes.

-Use DSTRACE to gather more specific error information.
+This is the default value for error codes that do not map to other LDAP error codes. - Action: Examine the log for related messages. - Use DSTRACE to gather more specific error information.